 Trying CBD With Your Lab

-If you’re looking to try CBD with your dog, I highly recommend using King Kanine’s CBD line.
+If you’re looking to try CBD with your dog, I recommend Canna-Pet, just like the above testimonials, and I highly recommend using King Kanine’s CBD line.

 Available in oil, treats, balms, and sprays, these CBD products helped my dog Rosie and thousands of others manage all kinds of symptoms and conditions.